chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_aws_verify.rst

    A cluster failover should occur.

 #.
-After a successful failover, restart |keepalived| on the primary backend machine:
+After a successful failover, restart |keepalived| on the primary backend server:

    .. code-block:: bash